 Yet, while Facebook is stealing all the headlines right now, it's not the only social media platform that's free to use, provided you're willing to trade off your personal data.
 Aside from joining the #deletefacebook clamour, what more can you do to protect your personal data?

-Follow these guidelines to protect your personal data when using social media:
+Tips to protect your personal data when using social media

 - Check and recheck your privacy settings - limit all data sharing to a minimum